Posted by Ivey on April 28th, 2011

 Posted by Ivey on April 8th, 2011

 One device is a mainstay in every nursery—the humidifier.
 Humidifiers blanket your baby’s nursery with a soothing, delicate mist that helps him or her breathe because adding moisture to your environment helps drain mucus and prevents a stuffy nose or head.
-That’s why this week’s product spotlight is on the Germ Guardian H1500 Ultrasonic Humidifier.
+That’s why this week’s product spotlight is on the Pure Guardian H1500 Ultrasonic Humidifier.

 Posted by Ivey on April 5th, 2011